ga-wdi-boston/ga-multifiles-lab/README.md

 $ ruby ../bin/show_person.rb
 </code>

-Still OK.
+Still OK, running from the tmp directory.

-You may run across an older hack for this problem.
+You may run across an older hack, pre ruby 1.9.0, for this problem.
 It adds the current directory of the file in the Ruby load path.
 DON'T USE THIS.

 <code>
 $LOAD_PATH.unshift("#{File.dirname(__FILE__)}/../lib")